codehsbooks/apjava/Classes-And-Object-Oriented-Programming/using-a-class-as-a-client.md

-# Using a CLass as a Client
+# Using a Class as a Client